AriFordsham/GHCWiki/type-functions-status.md

  3. Desugar type functions and equality constraints.

 Done:
- * Representation of kind signatures as `TyCon.TyCon`s.
+ * Representation of family kind signatures as `TyCon.TyCon`s.
  * Extension of `Class.Class` by associated `TyCon`s.
  * Extension of `TyCon.TyCon` with a reference to the parent `TyCon` for data instances.
  * Extension of `DataCon.DataCon` with instance types for constructors belonging to data instances.
+ * Extension of `TyCon.TyCon` such that the parent of a data instance is paired with a coercion identifying family instance and representation type.

 == Testsuite ==